Residential Roofing Guide

 Today, there are many roof material types available.
 Roof materials available today are resistant to fire and mold, are not attractive to birds and insects, are low maintenance, and can last for decades.

-Here are the 5 most common types of residential roof materials available today, in order of popularity:
+The 5 most common types of residential roof materials

-Asphalt shingles are the most popular roof material available today.
-Each 'shingle' is relatively small at roughly 12" tall and 36" wide and less than 1/4" thick.
+Shingles are the most popular roof material available today.
+Each shingle is relatively small at roughly 12" tall and 36" wide and less than 1/4" thick.
 They are the most popular because they are the most affordable and the easiest to install and repair.
 Read more about asphalt shingles.

 Metal roofing is most common in rural and mountain areas.
 At your local home improvement stores, metal roof panels come in either 24" or 36" widths.
 Common stock lengths are 8', 10' and 12'.
-When we install metal roofs, the metal is cut to order based upon the needs of the roof and homeowner.
+However, when we install metal roofs, we cut the metal to order based upon the needs of the roof and homeowner.
 Those that choose metal panel roofs do so because they are somewhat easy to install, easily shed heavy snow and are low maintenance.

 Clay tile roofs have been around for hundreds of years.
-Fired clay tiles have been dated to around 3,000 BCE.
-Roof tiles, whether made of clay or concrete, are formed into a variety of shapes.
+Fired clay tiles date to around 3,000 BCE.
+Roof tiles, whether made of clay or concrete, come in a variety of shapes.
 Each tile is hung from the framework of a roof.
 Because the tiles are made of clay or concrete, they are naturally resistant to fire.
-Due to their weight, we are resistant to high-winds.
+Due to their weight, they are resistant to high-winds.
 Learn more about tile roofs.